Activities for Bored Kids

 Sometimes all you need is to take some good, old classic games and add a competitive edge to them to truly keep kids interested.
 Framing games as your Home Olympics will make each activity that little bit more exciting.
 Games can include musical dance-offs, a water balloon relay, egg and spoon race or even a hula hoop endurance test – whatever you can dream up!

 To complete the Olympics theme, print out some medals and use string or ribbon to thread the ends together.
 Wearing a gold medal is sure to put a smile on the winner’s face.
+If you’re interested in finding more engaging activities for kids, consider checking out an acting class.
+Read More Here to discover how acting can help kids build confidence, improve communication skills, and have fun.

 Make a Blanket Fort